 Mince shallots and garlic.
 Wash, pat dry and chop parsley.
 Peel, wash and cut carrots into brunoise, and blanch for a minute.
 Remove stem from cabbage, and blanch for a couple of minutes, drain and pat dry.
 Save large leaves for the pie, and chop some for the stuffing.
 Clean, trim and chop mushrooms.
 In a hot pan, sauté mushrooms for 5 min with a tablespoon of duck fat.
 Add shallots, season with salt and pepper, and continue to cook for 3 min.
 Add carrots and parsley; cool.

 Mix ground pork or veal.
 20% of duck legs meat can also be added to the stuffing.
 Save duck bones for the sauce then.
 Grind meat using the larger hole size meat plate.
 Season with salt, pepper, Cognac, egg and cream. *Foie gras can be subbed for chicken or duck livers.
 If so, clean livers, and marinade with drizzle of Cognac.
 Quickly sauté in hot pan with some duck fat – season with salt and pepper; set aside.
-For the foie gras, mark with a knife, season with salt and sear 30 sec on both sides in a very hot pan (No extra fat needed).
-Leave foie gras whole rather than cut into piece.
+For the foie gras, it must be frozen and avoid small pieces.
+Mark with a knife, season with salt and sear 30 sec on both sides in a very hot pan (No extra fat needed).
+Searing foie gras is optional.
 Keep frozen until ready to use.

 Roast duck bones in some duck fat.
 Add onions, carrots, garlic and cook for 10 min.
 Add tomato paste, herbs and cook for 3 min.
 Add Madeira and reduce to two-third.
 Add chicken stock and cook on low for about an hours.
 Sieve, add duck jus (saved from the duck confit fat).
 Cook on low simmer until it reduces to 400g/0.4qt.
 Skim off impurities and excess fat.
 Mix 10g Madera with 10g corn starch, and swirl in duck sauce and cook for 2 min.
 Lastly, whisk in butter, readjust seasoning to taste.
 Serve hot.

 The use of a pizza stone is recommended.
 Preheat oven to 420ºF/215ºC.
 Bake pithivier for 35/40 min.
-If using a convection oven, bake for 30/35 min.
-The internal temperature should reach 50ºC/122ºF.
+If using a convection oven, bake at 375ºF/190ºC.
+The internal temperature of the pithivier should not go over 55ºC/131ºF.
 Let pithivier rest 20 minutes prior slicing.
 Serve with the hot duck sauce.
 Bon appétit!